Fix: CPU Overheating

 The pump is the most vital part of every water cooling loop.
 Its role is to pump the water into the radiator, where it’s cooled and then pulled back into the pump to cool the processor.

-If the pump is connected to the incorrect header or isn’t plugged at all, there’s a risk of CPU overheating.
+If the pump is connected to the wrong header or isn’t plugged at all, there’s a danger of CPU overheating.

 To check that, resort to the same guide we shared above about plugging the CPU fan in.
 However, this time, instead of looking for the CPU_Fan header, try to find a CPU_PUMP header.
 This header is perfect for AIO pumps because it cannot be controlled and always runs at 100%.